Lalith-Dev22/Profile-Portfolio/DEPLOYMENT_CHECKLIST.md

 - [ ] Test responsive design on different devices

 ## Build Results
-✅ Local build completed successfully in 9.24s
+✅ Local build completed successfully in 9.07s
 ✅ Dist folder generated with all required assets
-✅ All npm audit vulnerabilities resolved
+✅ All critical npm audit vulnerabilities resolved
-⚠️ Note: Some chunks are larger than 500 kB - consider code splitting for optimization ⚠️ Warning: Gradient syntax uses outdated direction syntax (not critical for deployment)
+⚠️ Note: Some chunks are larger than 500 kB - consider code splitting for optimization ⚠️ Minor gradient syntax warning (not critical for deployment)

 ## Recent Fixes for npm install Issues
 ✅ Added proper type definition resolutions to prevent conflicts